Brion Tomb; architect Carlo Scarpa

 TEACHING

 We learn more when we teach.
 Michael maintains inspiration for project documentation once a year by presenting to the Professional Practice class for Graduate Architecture students at PSU, under Prof. Ned Vaivoda.
 The connection and appreciation the students have each time is really invigorating.
 Michael has also made similar presenta-tions, "Specifications: The other construction document" to the Portland AIA's Small Firm Round table, and as lunch-and-learn sessions to our clients to better inform and integrate their staff with into the specifications process.
 Please invite us to your office to provide a similar presentation.
-Here's a link to our presentation: ![]()
+Here are links to some of our presentations:

 TRAVELING